 6.1.
 As a condition of your student visa, you must maintain health insurance cover by an approved Overseas Student Health Cover Scheme for the duration of your visa.
 CIT’s current recommended OSHC insurer is Allianz Global.
 Under Allianz Global’s scheme, your health insurance policy will cover you and your dependants against basic medical and hospital expenses in Australia.
 This cover will be for the duration of your visa.
 Premiums must be paid before you can be issued with a Confirmation of Enrolment Form (COE).
 If you have coverage from an alternative OSHC provider, evidence of this coverage must be produced before a COE can be issued.
 If you arrive in Australia prior to your commencement date (as stated in your LOO), additional OSHC fees may apply to ensure the full period of your student visa is covered.

 7.1.
-The Institute will refund tuition fees paid in advance if your course is cancelled prior to commencement.
-See further information under ‘Provider Default’ in this document.
+The Institute will refund tuition fees paid in advance if your course is cancelled prior to commencement or fails to be delivered.
+See further information under ‘Provider Default – 12’ in this document.

 7.2.
 The Institute will refund all payments other than the Administration fee of A$250 if you are unable to obtain a student visa to arrive in Australia to commence your course.
 In this case the refund will only be paid if written evidence of the refusal has been provided by the Australian Department of Immigration and Border Protection or in-country Embassy or High Commission.
 The refund process will be completed within 28 days from receipt of the required documents i.e. Completed ‘Refund of Fees form’ and written visa refusal notification from the Department of Immigration and Border Protection.